Other Procedures

 18(1).

-• The acquirer prepares a draft letter of offer
+• When the acquirer prepares a draft letter of offer:

 • The copy must be sent to: